PARIETAL BONE ANATOMY

 • Attachment site for temporalis muscle

-• Temporalis involved in mastication
+• Temporalis involved in your mastication

 Parietal Foramen